wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 By using tools you can give agents access to information through the use of a vector index.
 You're essentially including the RAG design pattern we discussed in [#s](#retrieval-augmented-generation).

 You can also use existing MCP (Model Context Protocol) servers to integrate your agent with websites like Github or tools like Google Drive.
 We haven't covered MCP in this book but you can learn more about this protocol [in the documentation](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-mcp-plugins?pivots=programming-language-csharp).

+The memory component of the agent can be used as a key/value store to keep information for the longer term.
+You can use a typical database with a vector index for this.
+Semantic Kernel has support for many variations since you can use the same storage for implementing the RAG pattern.

+Before we start implementing an agent with Semantic Kernel it's important to understand the relationship between prompts and agents because prompts play an essential role in how agents work.

 ### The role of instructions in an LLM-based agent